oliver-uiuc/IntelligentAgent/README.md

 The Trigger strategy forms a Nash equilibrium both with itself and with TfT.

 A strategy is developed for an agent in a three player repeated prisoners’ dilemma.
 In this simulation, triples of players will play each other repeatedly in a ‘match’.
-A match consists of about 100 rounds, and your score from that match is the average of the payoffs from each round of that match.
-For each round, your strategy is given a list of the previous plays (so you can remember what your opponent did) and must compute the next action.
+A match consists of about 100 rounds, and the score from that match is the average of the payoffs from each round of that match.
+For each round, our strategy is given a list of the previous plays (so we can remember what our opponent did) and must compute the next action.
 We represent cooperation by the integer 0, and defection by the integer 1.